-On this 1937 map the yellow line indicates the gap in the two Lancaster Avenues at the river.
-To the north of the two Lancaster Avenues, the West 7th Street bridge was the only crossing from downtown to Arlington Heights.
+On this 1937 map the yellow line indicates the gap between the two parts of West Lancaster Avenue at the river.
+To the north of West Lancaster Avenue, the West 7th Street Bridge was the only crossing from downtown to Arlington Heights.
 At the intersection of Burleson Street (today’s University Drive) and West Lancaster, note “Van Zandt West” school where the parking lot of the Modern Art Museum of Fort Worth is and Frontier Fiesta where Casa Manana and the Will Rogers complex are today.
 Farrington Field had not been built.
 Also shown was the old Chevrolet plant.
 (Map detail from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)

 By March 1939 the new 2,868-foot bridge was almost completed.
 The bridge was expected to carry four thousand vehicles a day, alleviating traffic on the overtaxed West 7th Street Bridge.
 The Lancaster bridge contained 4.7 million tons of steel.
 In addition to designing a bridge to “jump” the river, the park, and two railroad tracks, engineers faced another challenge: At ninety feet tall, the river bluff on the east end of the bridge was too elevated for the bridge to reach, so the highway department was considering either digging a tunnel for Lancaster under Penn and Texas streets to Ballinger Street or cutting through the bluff to carry Lancaster to Ballinger Street (see below).
 The news article mentions Farrington Field, which would open in September.
 The article also mentions the bridge’s iconic terracotta Longhorns (photo below).

-On June 14, 1939 the $675,000 ($11.6 million today) Lancaster Avenue Bridge was opened, connecting the two Lancaster Avenues and connecting Fort Worth on the east and west sides of the Trinity River.
+On June 14, 1939 the $675,000 ($11.6 million today) Lancaster Avenue Bridge was opened, connecting the two sections of West Lancaster Avenue and connecting Fort Worth on the east and west sides of the Trinity River.